I don’t need simulated drama in my life. When you stand up and speak out, more of the real thing will find you than you could possibly want.

 Nothing is free.
 These zombie clusters are unwittingly collecting data and sending it to Nintendo’s servers, which it then sells.
 Pokémon clearly states in its terms and conditions that it can use the data you provide it to any government or law-enforcement agency it wishes.

 The man behind Pokémon Go is John Hanke.
 Hanke is also behind Google Earth, Google Maps and Google Street View.
 He did this with a company called Keyhole, which got its funding through In-Q-Tel.

-In-Q-Tel is strategically located in Arlington, Virginia, and invests in companies the sole purpose of which is to keep the Central Intelligence Agency and other intelligence agencies equipped with the latest technology in support of US intelligence capabilities.
+is strategically located in Arlington, Virginia, and invests in companies the sole purpose of which is to keep the Central Intelligence Agency and other intelligence agencies equipped with the latest technology in support of US intelligence capabilities.